 Lazy loading is a method to avoid loading objects like images and videos until just before they become visible in the browser window.

-Lazy loading lets your website to respond much quicker.
-That means the visitor can scroll down and interact with the page very sooner.
+Lazy loading lets your website respond much quicker.
+That means the visitor can scroll down and interact with the page significantly sooner.

-By applying this technique, lazy loading can effect a significant improvement in site speed and a big boost in user experience.
+Applying this technique, lazy loading can significantly improve site speed and a significant boost in user experience.

 Three months ago, Google released Native Lazyload, a new WordPress plugin.
-As per our study, Native Lazyload is the best lazy loading plugin for WordPress that is currently available.
+As per our study, Native Lazyload is the best lazy loading plugin for WordPress currently available.